XX (film): Her Only Living Son

+This segment serves as an unofficial sequel to Rosemary's Baby.

+A doctor speaks with a pregnant woman and agrees to help her go into hiding.
+She chooses the alias "Cora."

 Years later, Cora's rebellious son Andy is about to turn 18.
 She is called into Andy's school to meet with the principal regarding an incident in which Andy tore off a classmate's fingernails.
 The principal apologizes to Cora that she had to witness an "outburst" from the classmate's mother, and tells Cora that her son is remarkable.
 Cora is deeply unnerved that her son appears to have entranced his superiors.

 Cora's mailman Chet hints that Andy is not necessarily her distant former husband's (an actor) son.
 He also hints that her story is well-known.
 Andy – whose voice has changed and finger and toenails have become claws – confirms her suspicions: he is transforming into the spawn of Satan, something she has worried about since before his birth.
 Andy, embracing his father's power, forces Cora to bow down to him as Satan enters the house to reclaim him, but she then embraces and quickly tells her son the reason they went into hiding, and asserts that she refuses to give up Andy to his father.
 Andy, moved, chooses her over his destiny.
 The two hold each other tight as their bones crack and blood seeps from their noses and mouths until they die from Satan's assault.